 A: With native, it’s been all over the place.
-I might miss something, but I’ve been running quite a few campaigns for the following verticals: Automotive, Finance, Insurance, Fitness & Health, Education, and Fashion.
+I might miss something, but I’ve been running quite a few campaigns for the following verticals: Automotive, Finance, Insurance, Wellness, Education, and Fashion.

 As for the best-performing categories, I can highlight subscriptions that are made online.
 Also, products and services that are delivered digitally generally tend to perform really well, especially as it’s easy to offer trials or limited offers in order to get people to test out the product before really committing.